MATERIALS NEEDED

 ![]() |

-7. WORKING THE SLICES
+7. FINISH THE EDGES

 OPTION: personalize the glasses case